 Often, DSLRs will come with other modes on the dial.
 However, the ones we discussed are the main ones to worry about, especially when it comes to events.

-If you have a Canon camera, you can learn how to do this here.
+If you have a Canon camera, you can learn how to do this and purchase a bundle in offer here.

 Unless absolutely necessary - stay away from Auto mode.
 Auto mode allows the camera to analyze and control all the settings on your camera when you capture your image.
 This may sound like a dream to most, and the most efficient way of shooting - however, it has its major downfalls.
 Shooting on Auto is no quick fix for a photographer.
 Your camera will try its absolute best to select the correct settings for you with each photo you take.
 However, technology cannot get it right all the time.

 From our own experience with shooting using Auto mode, it works pretty well when you have decent lighting, and your subject is standing still.
 However, as soon as your subject moves, or the lighting is a little low - disaster strikes.
 Auto mode can work out the aperture and ISO of an image pretty well, but as soon as it comes to shutter speed, it has a hard time.
 This results in extremely blurry photos if your subject is moving around a little more than your camera can handle.